 for $1+\delta<\gamma<C$ with $C$ being a constant.}

 Moreover if A7 also holds, with the same $\gamma$ we have

 over the class $\mathcal{M}^*$. }

 Theorem~\ref{thm:1} states that the true model $M_0$ has the highest generalized fiducial probability amongst all the candidate models under some regularity conditions, and if in addition equation~(\ref{eq:a7}) holds, the true model will be selected with probability tending to $1$.
 Note that equation~({\ref{eq:thm1}}) does not imply~({\ref{eq:thm2}}) in general since we assume a diverging $p$.
-Here $\gamma$ plays a similar role as the tuning parameter in EBIC of \cite{Luo-Chen13}, which controls the penalty for the size of the class of submodels and it needs to fall within the specified range to ensure that the generalized fiducial distribution is consistent.
+Here $\gamma$ plays a role similar to that of the tuning parameter in EBIC of \cite{Luo-Chen13}, which controls a penalty for the size of the class of submodels and it must fall within a specified range to ensure that the generalized fiducial distribution is consistent.

 In practice, we use group Lasso on bootstrapped data to generate candidate models as discussed in Section~\ref{samples} above.
 The resulting model space satisfies equation~(\ref{eq:a7}), since group Lasso is selection consistent for some $\lambda$ as shown in \cite{nardi2008}.
-Theorem~\ref{thm:1} also implies that the statistical inference based on the generalized fiducial density~(\ref{eq:generalized_fiducial_density}) will have the exact asymptotic frequentist property as shown in Theorem~$2$ and Theorem~$3$ of \cite{Hannig-et-al16}, which ensure the consistency of our inferential procedure.
+Theorem~\ref{thm:1} also implies that statistical inference based on the generalized fiducial density~(\ref{eq:generalized_fiducial_density}) will retain the exact asymptotic frequentist property as shown in Theorem~$2$ and Theorem~$3$ of \cite{Hannig-et-al16}, which ensure the consistency of our inferential procedure.